Dogs in distress

 Thailand

 In Thailand, animal neglect is disturbingly common.
-Our partner, Rescue P.A.W.S., takes in severely paralyzed and disabled dogs – dogs that are destined to live out the rest of their lives at the shelter, as few locals are willing to take on the cost and effort of caring for them.
+Our partner, Rescue P.A.W.S., who takes in severely disabled dogs who will live out the rest of their lives at the shelter.
 With more and more dogs pouring into the shelter, our partner quickly reached capacity, and we helped them build new enclosures and kennels for the disabled and abandoned dogs in their care.

 Turkey